Elizabeth K. T. Sackey: Early life and education

 Sackey was born in Asere in Accra, Ghana, on 6 May 1958.
 Sackey is a banker and an economist.
 She has a Certificate in Marketing which she obtained in 2003 and is currently pursuing a Bachelor of Science in Administration degree from the University of Ghana.

 Politics

 Sackey is a member of the New Patriotic Party (NPP).
 She was first elected into the parliament to represent Okaikwei North Constituency in January 2005.
 She represented in the office again in the 5th parliament of Ghana following her re-election in December 2008 in the 2008 General Elections.
 In 2012, she contested for her third term in office on the ticket of the NPP into the sixth parliament of the fourth republic and won.

 Career

 Prior to becoming a Member of Parliament, Sackey worked as a Chief Clerk at Ghana Commercial Bank.
-She then became an Member of Parliament.
+She then became a Member of Parliament.
 She was the deputy minister for the Greater Accra region from 2017 to 2020.
 In September 2021, she was nominated by Nana Akufo-Addo as the Chief Executive of AMA.
 She is currently the mayor of Accra.